nateostro/DukeContacts/README.md

 Got a warning after I implemented shadows on the ListView and DetailView, but curiously after I reversed my changes the warning did not go away.
 I did some googling and it looks like it's a common warning given that SwiftUI is in beta, and it can pop up for any number of odd reasons.
 It didn't cause any issues with functionality or speed so I opted not to chase it any further.

+Added the currently selected image in the edit view with an intuitive "plus" image that brings up the custom image picker view.
+This only saves when the person is saved.